Srishti2490/Srishti2490.github.io/README.md

 # Introduction
 ![image](srishti1.jpg)

-I'm graduated from Lingaya's Institute of Management And Technology[Link](http://www.limat.org/) with Bachelors in Electronics and Communication.Currently I'm working as a Senior Software Engineer with a demonstrated history of working in the information technology and services industry.
+I'm graduated from [Lingaya's Institute of Management And Technology](http://www.limat.org/) with Bachelors in Electronics and Communication.Currently I'm working as a Senior Software Engineer with a demonstrated history of working in the information technology and services industry.

 **Experience**